Zhenye-Na/blog/_posts/2022-04-23-java-development-tools-part-1.md

 }
 ```

-When you combine the use case of `@Data` and `@Builder` like the way above, you will have some exception errors during compilation, the reason behind this is that, when only `@Data` and `@Builder` annotations are used in your class.
+When you combine the use case of `@Data` and `@Builder` like the way above, you will have some exception errors during compilation, the reason behind this is that when only `@Data` and `@Builder` annotations are used in your class.
 The default constructor is missing, in this case, when you integrate the usage with `Jackson` (which is a serialization/deserialization library in Java and we will cover this next time), the deserialization step will fail because of the missing default constructor.

 To fix it, simply add the two other annotations below: